Explore our newest colors - free samples available

 3. Hybrid Baffle Filters

 Hybrid baffle filters combine traditional baffle filters and other types of filters, such as mesh or charcoal filters.
+They are very good at removing grease particles before they settle on the range hood.
 They provide additional filtration and odor reduction while maintaining the benefits of baffle filters.
-Hybrid baffle filters are a good choice for home kitchens that require further odor reduction.
+They are a good choice for home kitchens that require further odor reduction.

 4. Removable Baffle Filters

-Removable baffle filters are designed to be easily removed from the range hood for cleaning.
-They are excellent for busy home cooks who want to ensure their range hood is clean and functioning properly.
-Removable baffle filters are commonly stainless steel or aluminum and can be washed with soap and water or placed in the dishwasher for easy cleaning.
+Removable baffle filters are designed with baffles that have non-stick coatings which makes them easily cleanable.
+The baffle coating and design stops contaminants and rather than sticking to the baffle it rolls off easily.
+They are excellent for home cooks or commercial chefs who want to ensure their range hood filters are always clean and functioning properly.
+Removable baffle filters are commonly made from durable stainless steel or aluminum and can be washed with soap and water.

 Custom baffle filters are designed to fit unique or non-standard range hood models.
 These filters are often made of custom materials designed to meet specific filtration requirements.
 Custom baffle filters are a good choice for home cooks with a unique range hood or requiring specialized filtration.